 How to Recycle Old Clothes

 Wondering what to do with old clothes?
 Before tossing them in the trash, consider clothes recycling.
-Your outdated and discarded wardrobe could end up like the 2.5 million tons of textiles that were recycled in 2018—instead of the 11.3 million tons that were dumped in landfills.
+Otherwise, your outdated and discarded wardrobe could end up like the 22 million tons of microfibers that are expected to be added to the ocean by the textiles industry between 2015 and 2050.

 Try these clothes recycling tips to breathe new life into your old garb and do your part for the Earth.
-After learning how to clean your closet like a professional organizer, try refreshing your style with timeless, high-quality pieces to cut down on textile waste and create a capsule wardrobe from the best sustainable fashion brands.
+After learning how to organize a closet, how to clean a closet like a professional organizer, and how to recycle anything, try refreshing your style with timeless, high-quality pieces to cut down on textile waste and create a capsule wardrobe from the best sustainable fashion brands.

 Your no-longer-needed garb may have seen better days, but it can still have a second life in your home.
 A favorite, worn-out shirt or sweater can become a pillow cover, or you can turn old blankets and flannel sheets into a pet bed.
-Olson suggests using damaged T-shirts and towels as reusable dusting or cleaning cloths rather than disposable paper towels to cut down on paper waste.
+Olson suggests using damaged T-shirts and towels as reusable dusting or cleaning cloths, rather than disposable paper towels, to cut down on paper waste.
 You can also make a quilt or DIY face mask out of cast-off T-shirts, pajamas, and other materials, she says.
-Now that your old towels and sheets aren’t cluttering up your closets, try these linen closet organization and utility closet organizing tips for a truly streamlined space.